Mobilization in Russia for May 19-20, 2024 CIT Volunteer Summary

 Children and Educational System

-As part of the "Talking About Important Things" [a compulsory lesson held every Monday in schools across the country], all schools held a lesson titled "Be Prepared," dedicated to the anniversary of the Soviet Pioneer movement, now revived as the state-led youth organization "The Movement of the First."
+As part of the "Talking About Important Things" [a compulsory lesson held every Monday in schools across the country], all schools held a lesson titled "Be Prepared," dedicated to the anniversary of the Soviet Pioneer movement, now revived as the Movement of the First [state-led youth movement].
 Officially, the lesson focused on useful work and ecology, but the Mozhem Ob'yasnit [We Can Explain] Telegram channel found military propaganda in the teaching materials.
 In a video about "good deeds'' during the summer holidays, children are urged not to forget about the "heroes of the special military operation" and are reminded that "camouflage nets can save many lives."

 School psychologists will be trained to work with children of "special military operation" participants.
 This was announced by Yana Lantratova, Deputy Chairman of the State Duma Committee on Education.
 In the Khanty-Mansi autonomous region–Yugra [Russia's federal subject], efforts will be intensified to work with schoolchildren to address the staffing shortage in the housing and utilities sector.